-By the end of this course, students should be able to:
+By the end of this course, students will be able to:

-See Course Webpage on UBC Connect.
-Lectures are Tuesday and Thursday from 1:00-2:00 pm in ESB 1012.
+See Course Webpage on UBC Canvas for related info.
+Lectures are in-person each Tuesday and Thursday from 1:00-1:50 pm.